FredKSchott/standard-pkg/README.md

 ### Use Existing Tools with Experimental Language Features

-Builds to a standard language target for other tooling to consume (or to publish directly with your package).
-Especially useful if you're using TypeScript or experimental language features that your tooling may not support.
+Standard-pkg builds to a standard language target for other tooling to consume (or to publish directly with your package).
+This is especially useful if you're using TypeScript or experimental language features that your tooling may not support.

 ## Exceptions

-While we try to match the ES2018 spec as strictly as possible, the following exceptions are required to support some common usecases where no other workaround exists:
+While we try to match the ES2019 spec as strictly as possible, the following exceptions are required to support some common use-cases where no other workaround exists:

 1. Supports bare module specifiers: This is the npm standard, and modern tooling like bundlers support it.
-1. Supports dynamic `import()`: This is a [stage 3 proposal](https://github.com/tc39/proposal-dynamic-import) which allows dynamically importing modules.
+1. Supports dynamic `import()`: This is a [stage 4 proposal](https://github.com/tc39/proposal-dynamic-import) which allows dynamically importing modules.
 1. Supports `import.meta.url`: This is a [stage 3 proposal](https://github.com/tc39/proposal-import-meta) which allows modules to read their location (filepath or URL).